xTooth/xTooth/README.md

 👋 Hi, I’m Kim

-I'm a software developer who currently mainly works with Python.
+I work as a scrum master and software developer who currently mainly works with Python.
 I also have professional experience with Java, JavaScript and TypeScript.
 At work I build integrations, migrations as well as full stack web services and in my free time I like to mess around with home automation.